Working With a Utah Mesothelioma Lawyer

 Chemical plants are notorious for the use of asbestos as well.
 Asbestos resisted many chemical reactions and thus was used by many chemical plants.

 Chevron Chemical and National Lead and Chemical are examples of sites that are known to have also exposed their employees to the toxin.

 Given the number of asbestos mines in Utah during the early-to-mid 20th century, miners ran the highest risk of mesothelioma and other asbestos-related diseases.

-These miners were subjected to daily exposure, as clouds of toxic asbestos dust rose up and enveloped workers.
+Miners at this mine were subjected to daily asbestos exposure as clouds of toxic dust rose up and enveloped workers.

-The poor ventilation and air quality within Utah mines did not help matters, increasing the odds that these miners would develop illnesses related to their exposure.
+The poor ventilation and air quality within Utah mines increased the chances that these miners would develop illnesses related to asbestos exposure.

-The following Utah mining companies exposed their workers to asbestos:
+These Utah mining companies exposed workers to asbestos: